awsdocs/aws-greengrass-developer-guide/doc_source/opcua.md

    + Make sure to specify the Lambda function as Long\-Running\.
    + Give it at least 64MB of memory size\.

    You can now create a deployment with your latest configuration\.
-You can find details in [Deploy Cloud Configurations to an AWS IoT Greengrass Core Device](configs-core.md)\.
+For information, see [Deploy Cloud Configurations to an AWS IoT Greengrass Core Device](configs-core.md)\.

 ## Verify that your Lambda function is receiving OPC\-UA Publishes and posting them onto Greengrass<a name="opcua-verify-lambda"></a>

 As described in the [Architecture section](#opcua-archi), your Lambda function should start receiving messages from your OPC\-UA server\.
 If you are using your own custom OPC\-UA server, make sure you trigger a change in the OPC\-UA node Id you specified, so that you see the change received by your Lambda function\.
 If you are using the example server above, the PumpSpeed node is configured to simulate a series of consecutive updates, so you should expect your Lambda function to receive multiple messages a second\.

 You can see messages received by your Lambda function in one of two ways:
-+ Watch the Lambda function’s logs
++ Watch the Lambda function’s logs\.

    You can view the logs from your Lambda function by running the following command: